vedantlahane/RuralMarkNet/README.md

 ```

 Included tests cover models, forms, and primary views across all apps.
 Extend with integration tests for ordering and payment flows as business rules evolve.

+## Email Verification

+New sign-ups stay inactive until they confirm their email address.
+Locally, Django uses the console email backend, so verification links appear directly in your terminal after registering.
+To test the flow:

+1. Register a user via `/accounts/signup/` (console prints the verification email).
+2. Copy the verification URL from the terminal output and open it in the browser to activate the account.
+3. If you need a fresh link, visit `/accounts/verify/pending/` and submit the resend form.

+You can override the sender address by setting `DJANGO_DEFAULT_FROM_EMAIL` in your environment.

 ## Deployment Notes